saucelabs/sauce-docs/docs/secure-connections/sauce-connect/quickstart.md

   --tunnel-name {TUNNEL_NAME}
   ```

 That's it!
-Now that your tunnel is up, check out the additional learning resources under [More Information](#More-Information).
+Now that your tunnel is up, we recommend continuing on by running a simple Live Test with Sauce Connect.
+[Learn more](#More-Information).

 ## Verifying a Tunnel